xaby-xd/xaby-simple-twitch-bot/README.md

 For more information about tmi.js follow the official website: https://tmijs.com/

 I will add more functionallity in the future.
+See the [Roadmap](https://github.com/xaby-xd/xaby-simple-twitch-bot?tab=readme-ov-file#roadmap)

 <!-- PREREQUISITES -->
 ### Prerequisites